Pnictogen hydride: Pnictogen trihydrides

-The simplest series has the chemical formula XH3 (less commonly H3X), with X representing any of the pnictogens.
+The simplest series has the chemical formula XH3 (less commonly H3X), with X representing any pnictogen.
 They take on the pyramidal structure (as opposed to the trigonal planar arrangement of the group 13 hydrides), and therefore are polar.
 These pnictogen trihydrides are generally increasingly unstable and poisonous with heavier elements.

 Some properties of the pnictogen trihydrides follow:

 These gases have no smell in pure form, instead gaining it when in contact with air.
 Ammonia has an infamous, intense odour resembling urine and/or fish, commonly the result of the decomposition of urea.
-Phosphine smells like fish or garlic, and stibine like rotten eggs, similar to hydrogen sulfide and selenide.
+Phosphine, arsine, and stbine smell like fish or garlic.

 Dipnictogen tetrahydrides

+Dipnictogen tetrahydrides have the chemical formula X2H4.
+These are generally less stable than the trihydrides, commonly decomposing to the trihydride and the pnictogen involved.

 Higher derivatives

 Polyphosphanes exist with the formula PnHn+2 (n = 1–9).
 Linear and branch isomers of P4H6 have been detected.
 Other cyclic and condensed polyphosphane series are known, from PnHn to PnHn−18, amounting to 85 known phosphanes in 1997.